velartrill/velartrill.github.io/orig/in-good-hands.md

 "How do you know we're the weird ones?"
 Lena responds teasingly.
 "Maybe it's *your* men who are weirdly masculine."

-I laugh.
 "Hah.
 Maybe it is, at that.
 Never would have thought about it that way."

 "So tell me, what happened after you broke the snotty heiress?"